scottcolfer/scottcolfer.github.io/_posts/product-leadership.md

 ### Leadership 1.0: Old hierarchies

 Organisations designed around hierarchies  are managed in a top-down fashion.
 Power is in the hands of the few.
 People at the bottom have little money, few responsibilities, and  little motivation to do a good job.
 This is often described as  'command-and-control'.
-It is often mistakenly likened to a  military-style structur.
+It is often mistakenly likened to a  military-style structure.
 In reality, the military abandoned this approach  many decades ago.
 This type of leadership can function in conditions of  high-certainty and low-change.
-It is poorly suited to conditions of  low-certainity and high-change.
-The organisation's workflow is dicated by the capacity of the small number of people allowed to make decisions.
+It is poorly suited to conditions of  low-certainty and high-change.
+The organisation's workflow is dictated by the capacity of the small number of people allowed to make decisions.

 The Government of the United Kingdom is around 800 years old.
-IBut times, they are a-changing.
+But times, they are a-changing.
 The [information age](https://en.wikipedia.org/wiki/Information_Age)  has seen massive and rapid change.
 The relationship between the public and Government in the UK has irrevocably changed.
 The public has  with much higher expectations of public services today than was the case in the past.
 The UK's Civil Service  is undergoing significant change to keep-pace with this change.
 The  Chief Executive of the Civil Service has challenged Civil Service  leaders to leave old hierarchies behind and embrace a new type of  leadership.
 In his [Civil Service Transformation speach](https://www.gov.uk/government/speeches/civil-service-transformation-speech) in early 2018 John Manzoni said:

 > "We need leaders with empathy, who can manage their teams through  transformation and encourage continuous improvement.
 Leaders with  broader experience, who are effective in a complex, multidisciplinary  world, who lead with their hearts and their guts, as well as their  heads, who see the big picture.
 Leaders whose instincts - developed  through experience - are collaborative; who are used to working across  boundaries, confident beyond their own professional area, and inspire  and empower their teams."

 I need to avoid command-and-control leadership.
-Instead, I need to aspire to emapthetic, collaborate, empowering leadership.
+Instead, I need to aspire to empathetic, collaborate, empowering leadership.
 This will help build  an organisation that can respond quickly to change.

 ### Leadership 2.0: Meme leadership

  There are a  lot of leadership fads.
 To summarise and paraphrase Jurgen Appelo, they act as  add-ons for hierarchical organisations.
-Thse fads ease the problems of an organisation without fundamentally changing leadership.
+These fads ease the problems of an organisation without fundamentally changing leadership.
 He gives Six Sigma as one example.
 This is 'leadership 2.0'.
 It is leadership 1.0 (old hierarchies) with add-ons to release pressure built up within an old system.

 I like the word 'fad' but think 'meme' works even better.
 Simon Wardley  has used the word 'meme' to describe leadership strategy, and it's  stuck with me.
 'Meme' is more forgiving than 'fad'.
 A fad is a  'trivial fancy adopted for a while with irrational zeal'.
 A meme is 'a unit of cultural information that is transmitted from one mind to  another through repeated action.
 The cultural information that starts a  meme may be valuable but this value may be lessened through repeated  transmission.'